protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 }
 ```

 Hopefully, the high-level steps are clear to you after you have followed through the comments.
 We will talk about domains briefly here.
-Domains are general-purpose storages accessible to Flow accounts common used for storing resources.
+Domains are general-purpose storages accessible to Flow accounts commonly used for storing resources.
 Intuitively, they are similar to common filesystems.
 There are three domain namespaces in Cadence:

 #### /storage